The 4 Best Google TVs of 2026

 4. Best Budget Google TV

 The TCL QM6K is the best Google TV for those with a strict budget.
 It runs the same fully-featured version of Google TV as the other options on this list, so you don't have to compromise on smart features.
-It's not nearly as bright as the TCL QM8K overall, but it has the SDR brightness needed to handle glare in well-lit rooms, as long as you don't have any light sources directly facing the screen.
+It's not nearly as bright as the TCL QM7K overall, but it has the SDR brightness needed to handle glare in well-lit rooms, provided there are no direct light sources facing the screen.
 Despite being more affordable, it still has effective local dimming, so blacks are deep in a dark room.
 However, there's noticeable haloing around bright elements when displayed against a darker background.
-Although the TV's brightness in HDR may not be sufficient for highlights to truly stand out, it still displays a wide range of colors, making HDR content more engaging.
+Although the TV's brightness in HDR may not be sufficient for highlights to truly stand out, it still displays a wide range of colors, making HDR content engaging.

-It has okay upscaling and low-quality content smoothing, but it's not as good as the higher-end TCL, so low-resolution and low-quality content lacks detail.
-Despite being a lot cheaper than the QM8K, you get the same set of gaming features, so you have access to 4k @ 144Hz, 1080p @ 288Hz, and VRR.
+It has okay upscaling and low-quality content smoothing, but it's not as good as the higher-end TCL models, so low-resolution and low-quality content lacks detail.
+Despite being cheaper than the QM7K, you get the same set of gaming features, so you have access to 4k @ 144Hz, 1080p @ 288Hz, and VRR.
 It even has similarly fast pixel transitions, so motion blur is kept to a minimum.
 Its viewing angle is just as narrow as its more expensive sibling, so it looks its best when viewed from the front of the screen.

 Notable Mentions